stringflux/stringflux/README.md

 Whether you’re decoding a minified Base64-encoded JSON string or trying to unescape a stack trace from a log file, String Flux makes it seamless.

+## Why String Flux?

+This tool was born out of frustration — bouncing between multiple tabs and tools just to decode or reformat strings while debugging or analyzing logs.
+String Flux centralizes that workflow and gives you a smooth, customizable, and extensible experience.

 ### Key Features

 - **Smart detection** of input type — get transformation suggestions instantly